hikhvar/mqtt2prometheus/Readme.md

 #### Example use with Docker secret (in swarm)

-Create a docker secret to store the password(`mqtt-credential` in the example below), and pass the optional `use-secret` command line argument.
+Create a docker secret to store the password(`mqtt-credential` in the example below), and pass the optional `treat-mqtt-password-as-file-name` command line argument.
 ```docker
   mqtt_exporter_tasmota:
     image: ghcr.io/hikhvar/mqtt2prometheus:latest